What are the key drivers for roof cover board specification in mission critical environments, and why?

 Newly built museums follow a similar path to airports as architecturally striking buildings offering visitors calm, pleasant spaces.
 Acoustic performance is crucial to the visitor experience, as is the building specification that can help to preserve and protect valuable museum exhibits successfully.
 Robust protection from external damage by weather or unexpected human interaction to increase the longevity of the museum roof is therefore paramount to the design of these buildings.
 Where a museum roof requires refurbishment, the weight of components may be limited by the loadbearing capabilities of the building and the potential cost of any reinforcement.

 Designing and reconstructing roofs of heritage buildings to the same standards can be a complex task.
 These roofs tend to have intricate detailing, parapets and architectural components that can pose a risk of moisture ingress.
 Material compatibility is crucial to delivering a homogenous, robust roof surface that is in keeping with the building.
-The choice of materials used in the final roof assembly should be considered when specifying the structural requirement of the deck (particularly applies to roofs with fluted steel deck).
+The choice of materials used in the final roof assembly should be considered when specifying the structural requirement of the deck (particularly applies to roofs with profiled steel deck).
 Whether using lower compressive strength non-combustible insulation or products with a higher compressive strength, attention should always be paid to protecting them from compression by heavy footfall or the weight of the plant installed on the roof.

 Which roof cover boards meet the specification for mission critical buildings?